gaehlerm/SoftwareEngineering/README.md

 Note that I had to use C++ for this example.
 I wouldn't know how to write such a terrible for loop in Python.
 There is so much that can go wrong here.
 You have the `<` sign which does a comparison.
 And comparisons are dangerous because you can always mix up `<` and `<=`.

-One level better is this code:
+One level better is this Python code:

 ```py
 numbers = [1, 2, 3, 4, 5]